alan-turing-institute/TuringDataStories/stories/election/mail_vote_model.md

 However, one thing to note about this is that even though the trends point clearly in favor of Biden in this analysis, we do not have a good idea of the uncertainties.
-Without this, one cannot comfortably call a state in favor of one candidate, which is why the media waited a few more days beyond this to call the states for Biden.
+Without this, one cannot comfortably call a state in favor of one candidate, which is why the media waited several days beyond the election to call the states for Biden, as the only way to be sure in this case is to wait for the margin to surpass the number of remaining votes.
 How might we develop a model that explicitly captures this uncertainty?
+And given such a model, when can we be confident in the result, and how does it align with the narrative from the news media?
+The following describes one approach for doing so.

 ## Modelling Uncertainty in the Votes